Open-Scholarship-Strategy/site/index.md

 **Barriers to Open Access adoption:**

- * Lack of research into personal determinants and environmental conditions of (not) publishing Open Access
+Some widely expressed examples here include:

- * Lengthy embargo periods to protect publisher revenues;
+ * Lack of research into personal determinants and environmental conditions of (not) publishing Open Access;

- * Complex, confusing, and difficult to navigate embargo periods;
+ * Lengthy, complex and confusing embargo periods to protect publisher revenues;

  * Time-consuming and expensive embargo compliance reconciliation systems;